stanford-cs248/Cardinal3D/docs/guide/model.md

 ### Local Connectivity Editing

-In addition to beveling, a variety of commands can be used to alter the connectivity of the mesh (for instance, splitting or collapsing edges).
+A variety of commands can be used to alter the connectivity of the mesh (for instance, splitting or collapsing edges).
 These commands are applied by selecting a mesh element (in any mode) and pressing the appropriate key, as listed below.
 Local mesh editing operations include: